jan-ba/RapidRoll/README.md

 and modified by me (made alterations include activating the three rgb-channels instead of originally only one channel for red colour).

-Although making this game was great fun, it is far from perfect in terms of efficiency / performance and probably modularity & readability.
+Although making this game was great fun, it is probably far from perfect in terms of efficiency / performance and modularity & readability.

-For a tutorial on how to play RapidRoll, run the Main file and pay attention to the terminal ;)
+For a tutorial on how to play RapidRoll, run the Main file and pay attention to text in the terminal ;)